EPFL-LASUR/CMUS/CMUS-0929-README.md

 You can reuse the token you have created for Week 2 - please think about disconnecting from OPAL after loading the data.

 # 3. Information about the data used
-Because SEM typically functions with continuous or dummy variables (rather than categorical, contrary to MCA), here is a reminder about how some of the variables are coded:
+Because SEM typically functions with continuous or dummy variables (rather than categorical ones, unlike MCA), here is a reminder about how some of the variables are coded:
 * Gender identities : 1 = man, 2 = woman (considered as a dummy).
 * Level of education : the higher the value the higher the education level.
 * Income : the higher the value the higher the income.